-This steak is part of traditional Cuban cuisine and you'll see it in almost every Cuban restaurant.
-Thin cut steak lightly seared and smothered with sautéed onions and garlic.
+This bistec de palomilla is part of traditional Cuban cuisine and you'll see it in almost every Cuban restaurant.
+Thin cut steak lightly seared and smothered with sautéed onions and garlic, absolutely delicious and great for any meal.

 - Perfect protein for lunch or dinner.